AlanD20/.dotfiles/ubuntu/README.md

 pip3 install fuzzywuzzy faker requests pint simpleeval parsedatetime
 ```

-- Put The Configuration Files at ~/.config/ulauncher/
+- Put The Configuration Files at `~/.config/ulauncher/`
-- Remove the `ulauncher_` prefix from the files.
 - To set shortcut, set it in the application settings, then go to settings > keyboard > view and customize shortcut > at the bottom select custom shortcut > Add new shortcut and fill the name, set the command to `ulauncher-toggle`

 ---

+## Add Startup Programs

+Open Tweaks applicaiton, then go to `Startup Applications`.
+After that, add both flameshot and Ulauncher applications to the startup alogn with any other applications you would like to run when the computer is powered on.

+## Troubleshooting

+- Do you see a black screen when sharing your screen?
+Make sure to turn off wayland at `/etc/gdm3/custom.conf` by changing `#WaylandEnable=false` to `WaylandEnable=false`.